YangQingGuoCCZU/DeepAIP/README.md

 # 4. How to Use

-## 4.1 Set up environment for HMM and ProtTrans
+## 4.1 Set up environment for ProtTrans
 1. Set ProtTrans follow procedure from https://huggingface.co/Rostlab/prot_t5_xl_uniref50/tree/main .

 ## 4.2 Extract features